frankshearar/Home/NuGet-Sign-Command.md

 * In all the cases we should display the certificate being used.
 * Users will have 2 options for providing the private key to be used to sign the package.
 Primarily they could provide a certificate which contains a proivate key, in such case we will use that to sign the package.
 However, if the certificate does not contain a private key then the user can provide the `CryptographicServiceProvider` and `KeyContainer` values to be used to find the private key.
 * While providing `CryptographicServiceProvider` and `KeyContainer` values, the user must ensure that the resolved private key must match the certificate file passed.
 Else the sign command will fail.
-* `Force` option can be used to specify if an existing signature should be overwritten.
+* `Overwrite` option can be used to specify if an existing signature should be overwritten.
 If this switch is not used then we should fail if there is an existing signature.

 ### Acceptable Certificate sources
 The command will support for the following certificates sources -